 Originally from Asia, Hemlock Woolly Adelgid (HWA) was first discovered in New Hampshire in Portsmouth in 2000.
-This small, wingless insect uses its piercing mouth-parts to feed on small hemlock twigs.
+This small, wingless insect uses its piercing mouth-parts to feed in the xylem of the small hemlock twigs.
 HWA, left untreated, can kill a tree in 4 to 10 years.
 Untreated outbreaks of HWA weaken the tree and leave it susceptible to damage from other pests, such as elongate hemlock scale and hemlock borer.
 Maintaining trees in a healthy condition lessens damage by other pests.

 HWA populations can be found in more than half of the towns in New Hampshire and every county except Coös.
 This pest can be introduced into new areas by birds and other wildlife, and through human activities, such as the movement of infested nursery stock and forest products.
 Spread of HWA on nursery stock and forest products is prohibited by existing nursery stock (RSAs 433:28-433:30) and forestry regulations (RSA 227-K:17) which prohibit the sale of nursery stock and forest products infested with HWA.
 HWA is also a prohibited invasive insect in the state (Agr 3802.01), so that it is not permissible to transport live HWA except for purposes of destruction.